varstr/gomc/README.md

 ```

 ##Encoding##

+gomc will handle some encode/decode stuff between Go types and raw bytes stored in memcached.

 ###Base Types###
 - For base types, just use strconv no matter what encoding flag you choose when initializing the client.
 - For string and byte silce, do nothing.